-The Library is grateful to NPC’s Innovative Technologies Center (ITC) for their help in getting the Creation Station up and running.
-The support and encouragement from Dr. Julian Post & Robin Pelton is much appreciated.
+The Library is grateful to NPC’s Innovative Technologies Center (ITC), Robin Pelton and Dr. Julian Post for their help in getting the Creation Station up and running.

 We'd like to thank the generous donors whose investment in the Creation Station supports learning, inspires creativity, and nurtures opportunities for growth:

 When is the Creation Station Open?

 The Creation Station is open 9:00 am to 3:00 pm on project days or by appointment when the library is open.
 Please consult a librarian or the Creation Station coordinator.

 Project days will be scheduled during most months; please see the Project page here.